Layering and superposition: secrets of a modern look

 Turtleneck + long kimono + collarless coat

-Midi dress + undershirt + belted kimono
+Midi dress + turtleneck + belted kimono

-Which materials and cuts should you choose?
+What materials and cuts should I choose?

-Favor soft fabrics
+Opt for soft fabrics

-Prefer short or jacket formats
+Opt for short or jacket-style formats